A Guilty Conscience (2023 film): Plot

 In 2002, Adrian Lam, a former barrister-turned-magistrate recently demoted by his superior for his attitude, returns to private practice at the suggestion of his friend, senior barrister T. K. Ho.
 Lam obtains his first case, a child abuse case, through Ho.
 The defendant Jolene Tsang, a former model and single mother, is accused of assaulting her daughter, Elsa, who is now in a coma.

 Lam takes over Tsang's case as her attorney, in partnership with fellow barrister Evelyn Fong, at the suggestion of her mentor Ho, and legal executive Prince.
 Throughout the first trial in court, they examine witness Ball Chan, a security guard in Tsang's residential area.
 However, Fong finds a loophole in Chan's testimony.
 Later that night, Elsa wakes from the coma.
 Lam, Fong and Prince come to hospital in order to record testimony from Elsa, but she dies from a cerebral bleed after revealing her mother is innocent.
 Tsang is then charged with manslaughter.

 Lam finds Tsang's lover, Desmond Chung, who acknowledged his presence at Tsang's residence that night.
 Lam enlists Desmond as the key witness in the trial, but Fong worries about Desmond's wife, Victoria Chung, daughter of a powerful tycoon and an enemy of Tsang, who could threaten the case.
 At the final trial, due to Lam's careless decision to not obtain formal written testimony, Desmond suddenly changes his testimony, resulting in Tsang being sentenced to 17 years in prison.
 Condemned by Fong, Lam realizes his mistake and falls into despair.
-After his former classmate and now ICAC assistant commissioner Luk finds and encourages him, Lam decides to move his law firm to Mong Kok, in an effort to redeem himself by helping those in need.
+After his former classmate and now ICAC assistant commissioner Luk finds and encourages him, Lam decides to move his chambers to Mong Kok, in an effort to redeem himself by helping those in need.

-Two years later, Ball Chan, who had disappeared after the trial, returns to Hong Kong due to terminal illness and takes his own life.
+Two years later, Ball Chan, who disappeared after the trial, returns to Hong Kong due to terminal illness and takes his own life.
 In his suicide note, he confesses he had wronged Tsang by lying to the court.
-Lam, now determined to have Tsang's conviction reversed, and reconciles with Fong, who forgives him with Ho's encouragement.
+Lam, now determined to have Tsang's conviction reversed, reconciles with Fong, who forgives him with Ho's encouragement.